 A lot goes down on the pitch in any given match.
-For In the Moment, we talk to a player about a specific play from last week’s match and letting them give an inside view of the play as it developed.
+For In the Moment, we talk to a player about a specific play from last week’s match and let them give an inside view of the play as it developed.

 Francisco Calvo closed out the 2018 season with a pair of goals against Columbus Crew SC and it looks like he’s picked up right where he left off.
 Against the Whitecaps, he pushed forward often in transition, earning a penalty that drew the Loons level, taking two shots and scoring a go-ahead goal in the 66th minute.

 Does the addition of experienced defenders like Ozzie Alonso and Ike Opara to the team help you feel secure when you have an opportunity to go forward like that?

 Francisco Calvo: Of course I'm going to feel secure because they're good defenders, but in that moment I just pinched the ball and then I won it because [Lass Bangoura] had a bad touch.
 And then I don't want to stop if I win the ball over there.
 I'm not gonna stop.